Brody's Crafted Cocktails Continues Spring 2024 Expansion

 ABOUT BRODY'S CRAFTED COCKTAILS: Brody's Crafted Cocktails is a women-founded bottled cocktail brand based in the Greater Philadelphia Area, offering a craft cocktail experience that encourages people to celebrate the everyday.
 Brody's authentic, craft cocktails are made with high-quality, natural ingredients for consistent flavor and balance, pour after pour.
 Made to simply pour over ice and enjoy, Brody's provides an approachable way to enjoy mixology-level cocktails at home.
 Inspired by the spirit of our founder's first puppy – who was always the life of the party and the perfect companion to life's memorable moments – Brody's pledges a percentage of their proceeds to benefit pet-related non-profits and animal rescues.

-ABOUT SAVANNAH DISTRIBUTING COMPANY, INC.: Savannah Distributing Company is a locally-owned, family-operated premium beverage company headquartered in Savannah, GA.
-Committed to innovation and growth, Georgia's most prominent distributor, the organization boasts a diverse portfolio of premium brands and recognizes the tremendous potential in collaborating with industry leaders like Brody's Crafted Cocktails.
+ABOUT SUPERIOR BEVERAGE GROUP.: Superior Beverage Group is a leading distributor of beer, wine, spirits and non-alcoholic beverages in Central and Northeastern Ohio with two primary distribution centers in Columbus and Cleveland.
+As the preferred distributor in Central and Northeastern Ohio, the organization's diverse portfolio contains premium wines, spirits and beer and non-alcoholic brands and recognizes the tremendous potential in collaborating with industry leaders like Brody's Crafted Cocktails.

 Enjoy effortlessly, drink responsibly.
 16 to 25% Alc/Vol. © 2024 Brody's Crafted Cocktails, Collingswood, NJ.